How to Prevent Seasickness on a Cruise

 We've circled the sweet spot for cabins. - Photo by Alexander Cher

-4. Pack prescription medication.
+4. Pack seasickness medication.

 Transderm Scop is worth going to your doctor for a prescription. - Photo by Transderm Scop

 There are several types of medications for seasickness.
 You can find a pull list from Webmd.com.